plankes-projects/splitastic/README.md

 # Splitastic

 Splitastic is an open source self hosted chores/money splitting app.
+Mobile phones are first class citizens in this app.

 See it in action here: https://splitastic.epicnerf.com/